kashamalasha/nightscout-widget-electron/README.md

 - `js/preload.js` - The API interface for IPC messaging between **main process** and **renderer process**.
 - `js/backend.js` - The code to obtain data from Nightscout API using AJAX.
 - `js/util.js` - The JS code to adapt collected data to a human-readable view.
-- `js/auto-update.js` - The app's auto updater JS implementation.
+- `js/auto-update.js` - The app's auto-updater JS implementation.
 - `js/config-schema.json` - The app's config json schema validation file.
 - `js/config-sample.json` - The app's config.json example